 Founded in 1999 as Wit’s End Growers, The Pick of the Planet quickly gained a following in the seacoast areas of Maine, New Hampshire, and Massachusetts.
-After moving our operation to Greenland, NH we made a name change to The Pick of the Planet.
-We now have retail greenhouses and a store area with a rotating art gallery.
-We are in love with plants, and are constantly seeking interesting species from all around the world and forgotten plants from the past.
-We believe that art is a component of horticulture; line, form, texture, color, and scent all factor into a garden’s composition–whether in a container, border, or single specimen.
-We offer a fine artist’s palette of plants to work with, and encourage you to have fun, experiment, and be brave and daring with color!
+I am fascinated with plants, and constantly seeking interesting species from all around the world and forgotten plants from the past.
+I believe that art is a component of horticulture; line, form, texture, color, and scent all factor into a garden’s composition–whether in a container, border, or single specimen.
+I grow a fine artist’s palette of plants to work with, and encourage you to have fun, experiment, and be brave and daring with color!
 See the idea section in our catalog listing under each plant’s description for inspiration.

 With over 30 years of experience in landscape design and construction in addition to her 22 years working in greenhouse growing, Ellen has a deep understanding of the plants she works with at all stages.
 Her commitment to finding new and interesting plants continues even into her vacation time; every winter she travels to Lake Atitlan in Guatemala to volunteer at a medicinal herb garden and seek out material that can be used in the landscapes back home.
 The lake area is rich with Maya tradition, colorful textiles, fresh food, and good friends.
 And with the new space, Ellen “looks forward to sharing my enthusiasm and inspiration for fine horticulture, good food, medicinal herbs, beekeeping, and healthy living!”

 Best of luck in your future endeavors Karen Jensen!